sandeep-sparrow/connectify-backend/README.md

 - Spring Security with JWT tokens for stateless session management
 - OpenAI's API

-Our database is hosted in a PostgreSQL Docker container, ensuring easy setup and seamless deployment of the platform.
+The database is hosted in a PostgreSQL Docker container, ensuring easy setup and seamless deployment of the platform.

 ## Getting Started